isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 [Lizards are vertebrates](https://pestpolicy.com/are-lizards-vertebrates-or-invertebrates/)
 .

-Lizards will bite you when they feel threatened.�But are lizards poisonous?
+Lizards will bite you when they feel threatened.But are lizards poisonous?
 **Short answer is NO. Most house lizards are not poisonous.
-But they have viruses and bacteria on their skin which can cause serious illness when consumed by humans.�**
+But they have viruses and bacteria on their skin which can cause serious illness when consumed by humans.**
 **Only the Blue-tailed [lizard](https://pestpolicy.com/are-lizards-vertebrates-or-invertebrates/) has poison on the skin.
 A few lizards are known to have venomous bites.
-These include the Mexican Bearded Lizards, Iguanas and the Gila.�**
+These include the Mexican Bearded Lizards, Iguanas and the Gila.**

 ## **Are Lizards Poisonous?**
 **1. Lizards Bite for Defence **